Last updated on August 28th, 2023

 From the Caribbean to Europe, you can live and work online for anywhere from three months to three years with these remote work visa programs.
 Here is how to apply.

 And the award for best remote worker visa program name goes to… the Caribbean island of Anguilla.
 Launching in August 2020, Anguilla’s Lose The Crowd Find Yourself.
 Work.
 Life.
 Bliss program lets individuals and families stay for between three and 12 months.
-Applicants are advised to “trade sidewalks for beach walks” and apply providing proof of employment or a business incorporation certificate, police record and proof of relationship to any dependents.
+Applicants are advised to “trade sidewalks for beach walks” and apply by providing proof of employment or a business incorporation certificate, police record, and proof of relationship to any dependents.

 2. Antigua and Barbuda

 For up to two blissful years, you can call Antigua and Barbuda home thanks to its Nomad Digital Residence (NDR) program.
 The “land of 365 beaches” can be your office if you meet the income requirement of at least $50,000 for each year you’ll be resident on the islands.
 The non-refundable application fee costs $1,500 for individuals or $2,000 for couples and $3,000 for families of three or more.